Pball01/sentimentyelp/README.md

 # Yelp Restaurant Reviews Sentiment Analysis
-Sentiment Analysis using Yelp Reviews
+Sentiment Analysis using Yelp Reviews.
+Downloan the file "Yelp_Project" and put it on your Desktop.
+Open terminal and execute the follwig command: cd Yelp_Project python app.py